ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 This project assumes a development environment with a configured IBEX installation.

-The system has been developed using PyCharm.
+The system has been developed in PyCharm.
 For development purposes, the environment variables from the standard EPICS `config_env.bat` and from `start_collision_detection_cmd.bat` should be set in the PyCharm run configuration, with the script target set to `main.py`.

 The system interfaces with the IBEX server using EPICS via the Channel Access protocol.
 Genie python is used for simple setting and getting of PVs, and the python `ca` module is used to monitor changes in PVs.